pyinstaller/pyinstaller/doc/source/Manual.rst

   - a name, which causes files or folders with this basename to be excluded

   - ``*.ext``, which causes files with this extension to be excluded

+* The *typecode* argument specifies the typecode to be used for all files found in this tree.
+  It defaults to ``'DATA'``, which is appropriate in most cases.
+  See the `TOC Class (Table of Contents)`_ for more information about the typcodes.

 For example::